top of page

 After visiting Fish Creek Day Use Area, you have the option to hop off the bike and hike Rocky Point Trail; a family friendly beginner hike that gives stunning vistas of Lake McDonald.

-Before heading back to Glacier Buides office after stopping at West Glacier Bridge, wander around the town of West Glacier a bit!
+Before heading back to Glacier Guides office after stopping at West Glacier Bridge, wander around the town of West Glacier a bit!
 Grab an ice cream, hang out in the sun, head to the golf course.
 The self-guided bike & e-bike tour in Glacier National Park gives you the flexibility to decide how the day will turn out.
 You do the tour at your own speed.

 Lake McDonald Valley is the hub of activity on the west side of Glacier National Park.
 Once occupied by massive glaciers that carved this area thousands of years ago, the valley is now filled with spectacular sights, hiking trails, diverse species of plants and animals, historic chalets, and the grand Lake McDonald Lodge.